cooklang/spec/proposals/0016-shopping-list-format.md

 ### CookCLI (terminal and web-server)

-CookCLI should support reading and writing `.shopping` (or similar) files using this format.
-A possible sub-command:
+CookCLI should support reading and writing `.shopping-list` and `.shopping-checked` files.
+Possible sub-commands:

 ```
 cook shopping-list create --recipe "Pancakes{2}" --recipe "Salad{1}" --add "milk{1%l}"
-cook shopping-list show list.shopping
+cook shopping-list show
+cook shopping-list check salt
+cook shopping-list uncheck salt
+cook shopping-list compact
 ```

-The web-server could expose an endpoint that returns a shopping list for selected recipes.
+The web-server could expose an endpoint that returns a shopping list for selected recipes, along with checked state.

 ### Mobile applications

 Mobile apps should allow users to:

-1. Select recipes and quantities, then generate a shopping list in this format
+1. Select recipes and quantities, then generate a `.shopping-list` file
 2. Display the hierarchical structure with recipe groupings
 3. Add free-hand ingredients
 4. Export / share the list as plain text
-5. Check off items while shopping
+5. Check off items while shopping (appending to `.shopping-checked`)
+6. Display checked state by replaying the check log
+7. Compact the check file periodically or on user action

 ## Alternatives considered